 When you talk to that person or company your competition is no longer paying attention to and is no longer giving the best service possible, you and your company stand a good chance of doing business with them.

-But first you need to find a prospect that you can have a mutually beneficial business conversation with.
+But first you need to find a sales prospect that you can have a mutually beneficial business conversation with.
 Sounds obvious but many business people spend hours in pursuit of potential prospects that really aren’t prospects at all.
 They are just time wasters, window shoppers, tire kickers.

 Let’s briefly look at four examples: